AdGreen Carbon Calculator Methodology

 Working with activities

-When creating a project, users are asked both if a shoot took place, and if existing material was incorporated, meaning the project can be aligned with one of the 4 services identified.
+When creating a project, whether an Early Insight or a Final Footprint, users are asked both if a shoot took place, and if existing material was incorporated, meaning the project can be aligned with one of the 4 services identified.

-Users then add activity information into the relevant sections, based on the scale of their project, using their budget as a guide.
-To make data input quicker and easier where exact information can be difficult to gather, some benchmarks have been incorporated into the tool.
+Users then add activity information into the relevant sections, based on the scale of their project.
+To make data input quicker and easier where exact information can be difficult to gather, benchmarks have been incorporated into the tool as appropriate to the activity area, and project type.

-Those bidding to provide the production services would each create a project including just these key activities using budgeted or benchmark information so that the tool can estimate the potential impact.
-The project would be included as part of their bid.
-Those who do this would also be able to discuss high impact items prior to being awarded the contract to provide the service, and demonstrate any subsequent reductions made specific to the project, once the actual data is entered whilst wrapping the production.
+Those who do this would also be able to discuss high impact items prior to being awarded the contract to provide the service, make changes as necessary, and also demonstrate any subsequent reductions made specific to the project, once the actual data is captured in a Final Footprint, whilst wrapping the production.

-This also aligns with AdGreen’s vision for the carbon data to be used for policy setting for high impactactivities to reach longer term reduction targets, rather than isolated incidents of reduction specific to one project.
+Given that it is theoretically more complete, and is a record of what actually happened, data from Final Footprints can then be used for policy setting regarding high impact activities to reach longer term reduction targets, rather than isolated incidents of reduction specific to one project.

 For policy setting

-Data from the tool can be used to analyse which activity areas are routinely high over a specific timeframe, i.e. a year, enabling users to set reduction targets around specific activities, as well as set carbon budgets by client for example.
+Final Footprint data, which can be exported from the tool to an excel file, can be used to analyse which activity areas are routinely high over a specific timeframe, i.e. a year, enabling users to set reduction targets around specific activities, as well as set carbon budgets by client for example.

 A fuller dashboard will be built out in due course, allowing users to compare one project to another, or a whole set of projects to another set.
 For example, users will be able to compare all projects for one specific brand or production supplier for a given timeframe, to another.